devini01/CSCI401W-Fall2023-TeamGamma/1-product-vision/Product_Vision.md

 ## Vision Statement

 The increase in popularity of limited edition sneakers provides us with the opportunity to create a necessary alternative to current sneaker raffle applications that are on the market.
-We will offer a fair and easy to use raffle system that can provide users with the opportunity to gain access to sought after sneakers.
+We will offer a fair and easy-to-use raffle system that can provide users with the opportunity to gain access to sought-after sneakers.
 Our idea is to create a “bot-less” product that is void of automated accounts that will provide certain individuals with a higher chance of winning the raffles.

 ## Product Vision Board

 Bots is a software application that runs automated tasks over the internet.
-In raffle apps bots are being used to create fake profiles to gain more entries in these raffles giving a disadvantage to other customers.
-The purpose of developing this raffle app is to construct a more equitable process for raffling off high demand merchandise to customers by counteracting the use of “bots”.
+In raffle apps, bots are being used to create fake profiles to gain more entries in these raffles giving a disadvantage to other customers.
+The purpose of developing this raffle app is to construct a more equitable process for raffling off high-demand merchandise to customers by counteracting the use of “bots”.

 ### Target audience:
 - Sneaker Enthusiasts